All Episodes

 Something has got to be done.

-And I have I'm still laughing.
+And I'm still laughing.

 Quentin Tarantino bragging about his mother dating Wilt Chamberlain.